Umaima1205/Blood-donation-app/README.md

 - Different screens for user based on their role

 #Manager App Part includes:
--A Home Page
+- A Home Page
--List of all the the Donors Registered on the App -Manager can add, edit and delete Donors
+- List of all the the Donors Registered on the App
+- Manager can add, edit and delete Donors

 #User App Part includes:
--A Home Page
+- A Home Page
--List of all the donors available
+- List of all the donors available
--User acn register itself as a donor
+- User can register itself as a donor